 Timing of Fee Notes

-Each of our fee notes (which will be denominated & payable in sterling) must be settled, in full, immediately following your receipt of it.
-If it is not, we shall be entitled to charge interest on it (on a daily basis) on the full amount due at Clydesdale Bank base rate plus 4% and that from the date of invoice until payment (including accrued interest) is made in full.
+Each of our fee notes (which will be denominated & payable in sterling) must be settled, in full, 14 days following your receipt of it.
+If it is not, we shall be entitled to charge interest on it (on a daily basis) on the full amount due at Clydesdale Bank base rate plus 4%, this will be accrued until the full amount of the invoice is made in full (including accrued interest).

 We will not be responsible for the consequences of, and shall not be liable for, any loss caused to you or any third party arising from any misleading, incomplete or erroneous instructions or information given by you or where information or instructions are not given timeously.
 In respect of a claim by such a third party in such circumstances, you will wholly indemnify us in respect of that claim.

-You are entitled to terminate the agreement for us to act for you at any time.
-You should do so in writing and you will be liable for any fees we incur on your behalf up to the time we receive your written confirmation that you no longer wish us to act for you.
-If you decide to instruct alternative agents to act for you, we will only be able to forward our papers to these agents upon receipt of a signed mandate.
+You are entitled to cancel this agreement for us to act for you at any time.
+You are able cancel by any reasonable means.
+As a result you will be liable for any fees we incur on your behalf up to the time we receive this confirmation, except where you cancel during the ‘cooling off’ period.
+The charges will be limited to what is reasonable in the circumstances and shall reflect the actual work undertaken by Just Employment Law Ltd. If you decide to instruct alternative agents to act for you, we will only be able to forward our papers to these agents upon receipt of a signed mandate

-We aim to provide you with the highest level of service at all times, but should you have a complaint about any aspect of our services you should in the first instance put your complaint in writing to our Managing Director.
-A copy of our Complaints Procedure is enclosed for your information.
+Should you have a complaint about any aspect of our services you should address any complaints to our Managing Director.
+A copy of our Complaints Procedure is available on our website.

-These terms and conditions shall be governed by Scots Law and are subject to the exclusive jurisdiction of the Scottish Courts.
+These terms and conditions shall be governed by the Law of England and Wales and are subject to the non-exclusive jurisdiction of the English Courts.